ivannavratil/hmo-project-cvrptw/README.md

 # Capacitated Vehicle Routing Problem with Time Windows (CVRPTW)

 Project for course Heuristic Optimization Methods at Faculty of Electrical Engineering and Computing, University of Zagreb.
-Selected as the best-performing student project.
+Selected as the best-performing student project of the 49 contending projects.

 ### Project structure